Awful/Awful.app/README.md

 For this release
 ----------------
 * Fix bold issue (currently example in awfulapp thread)
 * refresh a page shouldn't load a new page
-* Copy post URL
-* recognize a direct post link and display it
 * full screen, navigation gestures
-* Maintain page position on orientation change
 * Pick and include a license.
 * Turn the code loose once more.